Birkenhead Park Cricket Club: End of the 20th Century

 The 90s began with the club making plans to build an indoor cricket school, as envisioned by Tony Shillinglaw many years earlier.
 The school, commonly referred to as the nets, was eventually finished in 1993 and was officially opened by the former West Indies and Lancashire captain Clive Lloyd.
 There was also a new cricket square erected on the section of the Park known as Cannon Hill, based between the clubhouse and neighbours Birkenhead St Marys.
 This would finally lead to the formation of the fourth team.

-In 1991, left-arm spinner and captain Gareth Evans led Park to a thrilling one wicket win over Neston in the final of the Kidson Impey Knockout Cup.
+In 1991, left-arm spinner and captain Gareth Evans led Park to a one wicket win over Neston in the final of the Kidson Impey Knockout Cup.
 By then, young players like future skipper Chris Foran and batsman Ian Cooper were starting to break into the team and would make significant contributions over the next two decades.

 Two years later, former skipper Dave Turner had the unique fortune of taking hat-tricks in consecutive games against St Helens Recs in the league and then Rainford in the Liverpool Echo Knockout.

 Another remarkable performance from that decade came from Alistair Cairns, son of former 1st XI player Adrian.
 His incredible spell of 8 overs, 7 maidens, 1 run, 1 wicket helped the second team clinch the Second Eleven Knockout Cup with victory over Bootle.